-Below, you'll see how to import and share milestones, how to use Google Maps to route your trip, milestones and milestone order, and finally how to document your milestones by including notes and photos.
+Below, you'll see how to import and share milestones, how to plan a trip with Google Maps, and finally how to add notes and photos to your milestones.

 If you want to plan your trip's starting and destination points and milestones in-between, then Google maps is a great way to do just that (the next section Using Google Maps Milestones will discuss this in more detail).

 When you have your map id (here's a sample you can use: "1V-i1LRiK-ZIAfIHg3qYtkZvThn4"), copy and paste it into the trip map id field and tap the "Save" button.
 Once imported you will be returned to the list of trip milestones.
 Tapping on any of the milestones allows you to edit it and swiping the milestone to the left exposes a "Delete" button.